ARTICLE: What Does Success Look Like? – Building Business Models for Games

 Now that you have your game’s proposition and audience, you need to identify your most relevant competitors.
 For mobile, identify at least 10 games across the top Grossing Charts using tools like AppAnnie, or GameRefinery or AppMagic.
 Use these to filter games by genre/audience to find a variety of games with a range of Revenue and Download rankings.
 For PC titles, it takes a bit more manual effort to explore, for example SteamSpy, to find a suitable range of games.
 Remember that at this step, you are looking for competitor titles that most closely match the target market and audience you have identified.

 The image below shows the kind of comparison you can do in GameRefinery where we have defined a market segment in terms of genre and sub-genre as well as platform and territory.
 We then chart the top ‘500 Sustained Grossing’ ranks against highest the top 1000 ‘Sustained Downloaded’ Rank what meet that criteria.
-This immediately gives us a shortlist of possible competitor games for us to explore and
+This immediately gives us a shortlist of possible competitor games for us to explore and assess.

 Depending on your game, you may need to consider target games from more than just one genre.
 For example, in a recent model that we built for a location-based game, we ended up also looking at exercise apps due to the specific nature of the game.